ZMonfared/DSAIlab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team
 <div style="text-align: center;">
   In our lab, we value collaboration, equality, diversity, inclusion.
-We also respect our differences, and try to get best out of it
+We also respect our differences, and try to get best out of it.
 </div>
 {% include section.html %}
 <div style="text-align: center;">